 June foods in season and what to cook with them

 Asparagus and new potatoes, especially Jersey Royals, are now well in season as are aubergines, courgettes and fennel.
 It's also time to say hello to the new crop of carrots, beans and summer greens, like lettuce, runner beans and mange tout.
-Tomatoes, although technically a berry, reign supreme in June as there's a wealth of varieties appearing in supermarkets and veg boxes.
+Tomatoes, although technically a berry, reign supreme in June and there's a wealth of varieties appearing in supermarkets and veg boxes.
 This is also the best month for leafy, fragrant soft herbs like basil, mint, parsley and coriander.

 Spring lamb is still widely available, but coming to the end of the season.
-Chicken and pork are both excellent meats to throw on a barbecue – try experimenting with different marinades and cuts to find your perfect flavour combination.
-Leaner sausages and burgers are among the top choices for the grill as well.
+Chicken and pork are both excellent meats to throw on the barbecue – try experimenting with different marinades and cuts to find your perfect flavour combination.
+Leaner sausages and burgers are among top choices for the grill as well.

 Be the first to comment

 Do you want to comment on this article?
 You need to be signed in for this feature